MusicalArtist12/Juliaviolet.dev/public/Projects/TTYtris.md

 To me, I saw this as a challenge.
 But since Tetris was originally created in 1980's Soviet Russia, I knew it had to be possible.

-I've chosen to follow tetris guidelines as I wanted to create a faithful recreation of a modern version of tetris.
+I've chosen to follow Tetris guidelines as I wanted to create a version that plays similar to other modern stackers.
 I'm using the Super Rotation System and 7-Bag queue generation.
 I score B2B's for tetrises and t-spin line clears, as well as give a bonus for combos.
 It follows a 40 line format, which I chose as I felt that something like marathon wouldn't be as interesting without gravity.

 # Techniques